 - 1. Violation of course rules; - 2.
 Violation of program regulations; - 3.
-Knowingly providing or receiving information during a course exam or program assignment; - 4.
+Knowingly providing or receiving information during a course exam or programassignment; - 4.
 Possession and/or use of unauthorized materials during a course exam or program assignment;

 - 5. Knowingly providing or using assistance in the laboratory, in clinical rotation/fieldwork placement or on a course assignment, unless such assistance has been authorized specifically by the course instructor or, where appropriate, a project/research supervisor; - 6.
 Submission of work not performed in a course: This includes (but is not limited to) instances where a student fabricates and/or falsifies data or information for a laboratory experiment (i.e., a "dry lab") or other academic assignment.
-It also includes instances where a student submits data or information (such as a lab report or term paper) from one course to satisfy the requirements of another course, unless submission of such work is permitted by the instructor of the course or supervisor of the research for which the work is being submitted; - 7.
+It also includes instances where a student submits data or information (such as a lab report or term paper) from onecourse to satisfy the requirements of another course, unless submission of such work is permitted by the instructor of the course or supervisor of the research for which the work is being submitted; - 7.
 Submitting plagiarized work for a course/program/laboratory or clinical assignment - 8.
 Falsification, fabrication, or dishonesty in conducting or reporting clinical or laboratory (research) results which includes work in a class, laboratory, or clinical assignment; - 9.
-Serving as or asking another student to serve as a substitute (a "ringer") while taking an exam; - 10.
+Serving as or asking another student to serve as a substitute (a "ringer") while taking anexam; - 10.
 Alteration of grades to change earned credit or a grade; - 11.
 Alteration and/or unauthorized use of university forms or records.

-1. Director of Academic Affairs Level Review:
+1. Division/Program Level Review:

-If academic misconduct is suspected or alleged, the faculty member, and the Director of Academic Affairs will meet with the student to discuss the details and circumstances of the claim of academic misconduct violation.
+If academic misconduct is suspected or alleged, the faculty member, Program Director, and/or Division Director will meet with the student to discuss the details and circumstances of the claim of academic misconduct violation.

 - a.
-No Violation: If the Director of Academic Affairs determines there was no evidence of or intent for an academic conduct violation, this meeting can be used as a learning opportunity to establish steps to avoid academic misconduct. - Undergraduate Students: Documentation of the meeting and its findings are sent to the Director of Student Services within 7 business days and will be retained. - 2.
+No Violation: If the Program/Division Director determines there was no evidence ofor intent for an academic conduct violation, this meeting can be used as a learning opportunity to establish steps to avoid academic misconduct. - Undergraduate Students: Documentation of the meeting and its findings are sent to the Assistant Dean for Academic Affairs within 7 business days and will be retained. - ii.
+Graduate Students: Documentation of the meeting and its findings are sentto the Director of Graduate Studies and Assistant Dean for Academic Affairs within 7business days and will be retained. - 2.
 Referral to University Committee on Academic Misconduct (COAM)

-If there is a suspicion of academic misconduct, the Director of Academic Affairs will make the referral to University Committee on Academic Misconduct (COAM) within 7 days of original meeting with student.
+If there is a suspicion of academic misconduct, the Assistant Dean for Academic Affairs and/or Director of Graduate Studies in HRS is notified and the Faculty, Program Director and/or Division Director will make the referral to University Committee on Academic Misconduct (COAM) within 7 days of original meeting with student.
 This referral is made using the university reporting system for Academic Misconduct.
-See The Ohio State University Office of Academic Affairs, Academic Integrity and Misconduct.
+See The Ohio State University Officeof Academic Affairs, Academic Integrity and Misconduct.

-The student is notified via OSU email account within 7 days in writing that a referral to COAM has been made.
+The student is notified via OSU email account within 7 days in writing that a referral toCOAM has been made.

 - a.
-If the allegations of academic misconduct are not resolved, the student's final grade in the course will be reported as an "I" (incomplete). - b.
+If the allegations of academic misconduct are not resolved, the student's final gradein the course will be reported as an "I" (incomplete). - b.
 When allegations of academic misconduct are resolved by COAM, information from COAM will provide specific guidance for both student and faculty. - c.
-If the student is cleared of academic misconduct, the faculty and student should meet to clarify and required steps to meet academic requirements within the course or academic program.
+If the student is cleared of academic misconduct, the faculty and student shouldmeet to clarify and required steps to meet academic requirements within the course or academic program.